arun-custom/Asperasoft-Git-Intro-Day/part_1/README.md

 ## Adding a Remote Repository
 - In order to push your changes to a remote repository, you will need to use a server that implements Git over HTTP.
-- One of the most common remote repository services is [GitHub](https://github.com).
+- One of the most common remote repository services is [GitLab](https://gitlab.emboldenmedia.net).
-- We will look at how to create a new repository through GitHub and push our existing project.
+- We will look at how to create a new repository through GitLab and push our existing project.

 [Documentation for git remote](http://git-scm.com/docs/git-remote)

 ## Git Lab 2
-- In this lab you will be pushing your project you created in step 1 to GitHub.
+- In this lab you will be pushing your project you created in step 1 to GitLab.

 ## Stashing Changes
 - There are some circumstances when you start working on a few files and want to them switch to another branch without creating a new commit.